kiranmadanwad/email-search/README.md

 ## System Architecture
 The architecture consists of several key components:
 ![HLD](https://github.com/kiranmadanwad/email-search/assets/29003308/83dfbc98-5d86-4f56-a26f-c3be44a1eeca)

+ * **Kubernetes Cluster** - All services would run on a managed K8 cluster with multiple pods and scaling enabled with k8 configuration.
+ * **Kubernetes Ingress/loadbalancer** - K8 ingress and loadbalancers would be used to forward the request to respective services and load balance the requests
+ * **Redis Cache** - A managed redis cache to be used for fast retrieval of the frequently searched emails
+ * **Cassandra DB** - Managed Cassandra DB to be used from scaling and networking standpoint.
+ * **Application servers/services** - A microservice based approach to be used to separate the responsibility of each service
+     * **Email publisher service** - This service will be responsible for ingesting the in coming email data to a kafka topic.
+The publishing part could also be multi threaded service which would do a parallel processing of publish events to kafka
+     * **Email consumer service**  - This service would register multiple consumers to the topic where publisher service is ingesting the email data and then process it to store in cassandra db as a multi threaded application.
+     * **Email search executer service** - This service would specifically deal only with the search operations.
+First it will try to read from the redis cache if not found then read from DB and update the cache.
+Update cache could be a async call since we want to return the result first.

+* **NOTE** : Some assumes made in this design are:

+  - Considering the email ingestion is done through some other service which could or could not be part of the same K8 cluster and may also not be part of the application's ecosystem
+  - Search requests are done through either a service or web applications

 ### Load Balancer
 - Kubernetes can be an excellent choice for handling load balancing in a scalable and containerized environment.
 Kubernetes provides a built-in solution for load balancing through its service abstraction.
 Here's how we can use Kubernetes for load balancing in this email/domain search system: